CMS muon track measurement

 - anomalies in the distribution that might indicate a bias in the detector or in the data

-- clues to how particles that result from collisions behave in CMS and the LHC.
+- clues about particles that result from collisions behave in CMS and the LHC.

-Students should be divided into small groups.
+Students should be divided into small groups, preferably of two.
 Each group should have a tally sheet.
 They should study the sheet before beginning.

 - Work with a partner: teams of two are best for this measurement.